nati2007/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More functions,and more nested loops
+More functions,and more nested loops in c